striezel/botvinnik/doc/configuration-core.md

   attempts before the bot exits.
 Allowed range is from 0 (zero) to 31.
 This setting can be used to avoid that the bot stops when the network connection may occasionally be down for a few seconds.
 One allowed failure is approx. the equivalent of five seconds network downtime.
+(This time may change, if the setting **bot.sync.delay_milliseconds** is set to something else than 5000.)
-Default value is twelve, if it is not set explicitly.
+  Default value of allowed failures is twelve, if it is not set explicitly.

   Set this to zero, if you want to restore the behaviour used in versions before 0.2.0.
 However, a value of zero means that the bot stops whenever there is a small, short network downtime, so this is not advisable.
+* **bot.sync.delay_milliseconds** - _(since 0.5.0, optional)_ the delay between
+  two consecutive Matrix synchronization requests in milliseconds.
+(One second consists of 1000 milliseconds, e. g.
+5000 milliseconds are 5 seconds.)
+  Allowed range is from 100 (0.1 seconds) to 30000 (30 seconds).
+Values outside
+  of this range will be replaced by the allowed minimum or maximum - whatever is closer.
+Default value is 5000, if it is not set explicitly.

+  Primary purpose of this setting is to allow a balance between too high load on the Matrix server due to too many synchronization requests from the bot on the one side and a bot that is responding to commands too slowly on the other side.

 ## Translation server settings